How We Price Our Puppies:

 Which day is dependent on breeder’s work schedule we should know what day we will be shipping 2 to 4 days before the flight.
 So you will need to keep your schedule open.
 I have many ask me to get pup to them at a certain time of day.
 The flight times are not up to us but are fully dependent on weather and other factors such as when other pups we are shipping will be leaving our airport.
 We will have the flight details 2 days before your puppy ships to you and email or text them to you that day.
 The flight details say where pick up location is at your airport so you can call your local airport and ask them where that location is in the airport.
 Before you leave home check the airline’s website with your cargo tracking airway bill number to make sure flight is running on time.
 PLEASE contact us to let us know puppy made it ok and is in your arms when you receive puppy at your airport.

 BOARDING A PUPPY: Boarding is available If buyer needs the breeder to hold the puppy past the date it is ready to leave.
 There is a $75 a week boarding fee if boarding is wanted.
+We will not board for a long amount of time so if more than a week or two you will need to ask if we will.
 Of course we do not charge for delays on our end if puppy is not ready or there is a shipping delay.

 Keep in mind we cannot even book the flight until puppy is paid for in full so please make sure your puppy is paid for well before week of shipping date.
-Also we need the signed puppy health contract before a puppy can ship!
 Your puppy will come in a crate with shot record, vet health certificate, and any other papers attached to the top in a baggy.
 Please look at front of shot record to see if your pup is microchipped.
 If microchipped follow instructions on registering the chip with your info, chip is blank until you do so.
 Pup will have food attached to top of crate.
 Read PUPPY CARE PAGE of our site to see what food we recommend and have it already at your home for when your pup gets there.
 The plastic shipping crate is yours to keep.
-Make sure to take your shot record and a copy of the health guarantee to your first vet visit and all vet visits.
 Make your first vet appointment as soon as you know you are getting one of our puppies, appointment date needs to be within 3 business days of receiving your puppy but earlier the better so same day or next day appointment is best.
-If your puppy is an extra tiny puppy we may send instructions for puppy care so make sure you follow all instructions and take all papers with you to your vet office.
+If your puppy is an extra tiny puppy make sure you follow all care instructions.
 Smaller sized pups may have a sugar supplement attached to crate.
 UPDATE: airlines are getting stricter on what we can ship with puppy so sugar supplement may not be on the crate so have some to bring to airport to give pup if you are getting a tinier sized puppy.
 Vitamins we usually send may also not be allowed anymore on the crate for shipping.
 Flying your pup is perfectly safe and our pups are well socialized so being shipped is easier on them.
 We get them used to their crate and they feel safe in it before they ship.
 Everyone says their pup is happy and healthy when picked up at the airport.
 We mainly ship Delta, United, and American but sometimes use other airlines as well.
 All airlines I use to ship pups have special handling procedures for pets and take good care of the animals.

 I get asked a lot if airline shipping is safe for pets.
 After over 20 yrs of experience shipping by air cargo and much research I have come to the conclusion yes shipping a pet is generally safe.
 In fact since the new FFA animal regulations started in 2000 there are less animals reported hurt than humans on flights.
 I took a look at the online consumer complaint reports on transportation.gov… here you will see complaints of all kinds from plane delays to someone stubbing their finger on a baggage conveyor.
 Just taking US flight complaints from Jan to March 2017 you will find over 3700 US airline complaints and 0 were animal complaints if I read it correctly.
 When there is an animal complaint many are not puppies but animals such as geckos, fish, and such.
 If you look hard enough online you will find horror stories of something bad happening to a persons pet in cargo but you have to consider the thousands of pets that fly every day without any issues at all.
 We live in an imperfect world so something bad can happen no matter how cautious the transporters are so if you want a 100% assurance your pet will be safe you should plan on picking up your pup in person.